MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

     - Financial resources
     - Log files

-When it comes time to do our capstone project, [this Dataquest link](https://www.dataquest.io/blog/free-datasets-for-projects/) is a great resource for data sets or to get some inspiration.
+When it comes time to do our capstone projects, [this Dataquest link](https://www.dataquest.io/blog/free-datasets-for-projects/) is a great resource for data sets or to get some inspiration.
 There are many more resources like this out there on The Internets.

 Remember we are looking for data relevant to our study.
 If we are looking for speeds of cars, do we need to know the cars' colors?
 No, but relevant data might be the terrain type or weather conditions or type of fuel used or weight of the car.
 The data you use will depend on the story you are trying to tell.